JenniferT9462/express-assignment-1/README.md

         npm install express

+4. In the `package.json` file add `"type": "module"` to Enable ES Module Syntax (import/export).

-4. Create a file named `server.js`.
+5. Create a file named `server.js`.
 This is where your routes will go.

 ## Server implementation